 By doing this, you get a three-layer disconnect from your initial input and the cleaner outputs.
 First the addresses differ, then the amounts in each address differ from one another, and then the time when they receive these amounts differ!

 Bitcoin Mixer allows users to choose from a number of pre-specified time-delays.
-Instant, 1 Hour, 2 Hours, 4 Hours, 8 Hours, 12 Hours, and 24 Hours are the available choices.
+Rapid, 1 Hour, 2 Hours, 4 Hours, 8 Hours, 12 Hours, and 24 Hours are the available choices.

 What I liked best about Bitcoin Mixer is, it allows users to choose the delay for each individual output address.
 While most other similar companies out there do not offer such liberty.